-Treatment will vary depending on the location and extent of the crack, which your dentist may need to further investigate.
-If the nerve of the tooth is affected, an endodontist might perform a root canal treatment, explains the AAE.
+Treatment will vary based on the location and extent of the crack, which your dentist may need to investigate.
+If the nerve of the tooth is affected, an endodontist might perform a root canal treatment.
 If the crack extends down below the gumline, the tooth may need to be extracted.

 A split tooth is a complete fracture from the crown that extends below the gumline through the middle of the tooth.
-This is usually the end result of an untreated cracked tooth, as the fracture extends over time, notes the AAE.
-This can happen either suddenly or as a result of long-term growth of the crack.
-The tooth may require extraction, but in some cases, an endodontist may be able to save a portion of the tooth and complete a restoration to make the tooth functional.
+This is usually the result of an untreated cracked tooth, as the fracture extends over time, it can happen either suddenly or due to the long-term growth of the crack.
+The tooth may require extraction, but in some cases, an endodontist may save a portion of the tooth and complete a restoration to make the tooth functional.

-If your dentist diagnoses you with one of these longitudinal fractures, rest assured that there are treatment options available to help make your mouth healthy again.
-If you experience any sudden pain in a tooth, see your dentist as soon as possible for a diagnosis.
+If your dentist diagnoses you with one of these longitudinal fractures, rest assured that treatment options are available to help make your mouth healthy again.
+While more severe cases might call for a root canal procedure or extraction, smaller fractures might be solved by a filling.
+If you experience any sudden pain in a tooth, see your dental professional as soon as possible for a diagnosis.

 Longitudinal fractures might seem frightening or unfamiliar, but don’t worry—the sooner you contact your dental professional, the sooner you can get examined and start treatment.
 While longitudinal fracture causes aren’t always preventable, maintaining excellent oral health in the meantime can help prevent decay and enamel weakening.
 That includes brushing twice daily with fluoride toothpaste and soft-bristle toothbrush and cleaning between your teeth daily with floss or another interdental device.
 Also, be sure to visit your dental professional every six months for regular checkups.
 The more you maintain your teeth’s health, the more long-lasting strength and sparkle they’ll have!